EST-Team-Adam/TheReadingMachine/Sentiment_Analysis/README.md

 and saves the results into a dataframe called _sentiment_.
 Such dataframe, which contains Article ID, sentences, compound sentiment and date, is then printed out in a csv file called _"df.csv"_.

-_"df.csv"_ is in this folder because 15 observations have been manually cancelled due to format inconsistencies, namely missing dates.
+_"df.csv"_ is in this folder because 15 observations have been manually cancelled due to format inconsistencies, namely missing article id.

 Wheat articles from _The Reading Machine_ can be found at the following URL: